-Your Acadience Reading data and Acadience Math data must be entered into the vendor database chosen by your LEA for grades 1-3.
-The only data LEAs need to enter into their SIS system is the "Y/N" if a student received a reading and/or math intervention at any time during the school year and any special codes (U, E, M, AY, AN, S, or O-see UTREx Special Codes table).
+LEA Acadience Reading and Acadience Math data must be entered into the vendor database chosen by your LEA for first through third grades.
+The only data LEAs need to enter into their SIS system is the "Y/N" if a student received a reading and/ or math intervention at any time during the school year and any special codes (U, E, M (for Acadience Math only), AY, AN, S or O-see UTREx Special Codes table 11).

-Data upload into the LEAs chosen vendor database and/or UTREx is due by the following dates:
+Data upload into the LEAs chosen vendor database and/or Student Information System (SIS) is due by the following dates:

-BOY: October 30th MOY: February 28th EOY: June 30th
+BOY: October 30th MOY: February 28th

+EOY: June 30th

-\Aspire users only, you must enter a yes/no (Y/N) "Reading on Grade Level" code in order to see any special codes.
+^{}Aspire users only, you must enter a yes/no (Y/N) "Reading on Grade Level" code in order to see any special codes.